2022 European Youth Olympic Winter Festival: Participant nations

-On 28 February 2022, the IOC further called for Russian and Belarusian athletes not to be allowed to participate.
+On 28 February 2022, the IOC further called for Russian and Belarusian athletes not to be allowed to participate due to Russian invasion of Ukraine.
 On 2 March 2022, however, in accordance with a recommendation by the International Olympic Committee (IOC), EOC suspended the participation of Belarus and Russia from 2022 European Youth Olympic Winter Festival.
-Russia and Belarus however participated in boys' ice hockey tournament held in December 2021 and both won medals in it.
+However, this action was not yet in effect as of December 2021, when the ice hockey tournament was played.Consequently, both countries won medals in that tournament.